FAQs - Benefits Frequently Asked Questions

-Yes, both same sex and opposite sex partners are eligible for benefits.
+Yes, domestic partners are eligible for benefits.
 When enrolling a domestic Partner, an affidavit will pop up.
 This will need to be filled out and sent to the Business Office for approval.
 Please note that there will be a tax implication on the domestic partner coverage.

 Q. When Should I Receive My Insurance Cards in the Mail?